 Kikoff won’t start reporting your account to the credit bureaus until you buy something from the store.
 Once you do, you’ll pay off the amount in a series of monthly installments with no interest, and they’ll report your payments, credit limit, and outstanding balances.

 That helps you establish a payment history, and it should help your credit utilization too.
-If you only ever buy one e-book at a time, your utilization should never go above the 10% threshold, which is the ideal upper limit.
+If you only ever buy one e-book at a time, your utilization should stay far below the 10% threshold, which is the ideal upper limit.

 👉 For example: